GoogleChromeLabs/dictation_support/README.md

 ##  How to use

 ###  Code sample
-TODO: provide link to built sdk.js from latest release
+TODO: npm package

-To use the SDK, simply include the compiled `sdk.js` into your web page/app and create an instance of `DictationSupport.DictationDeviceManager`.
+To use the SDK, simply include the compiled `index.js` into your web page/app and create an instance of `DictationSupport.DictationDeviceManager`.
 See [/example/index.ejs](https://github.com/GoogleChromeLabs/dictation_support/blob/main/example/index.ejs) or the resulting `/dist/index.html` for an example.

 ###  WebHID permission / policy
 The SDK requires permission to interact with the device using the [WebHID API](https://wicg.github.io/webhid/).
 This can happen two different ways: